 #1 Changing the Needle Size

 If your gauge doesn’t differ significantly from the one indicated in the pattern (only a handful of stitches), it can be worthwhile to experiment with different needle sizes.
 You have to be aware, however, that changing the needle size will affect the fabric you are creating.
 If you choose a smaller needle size, the fabric will be firmer.
 If you choose a larger needle size, the fabric will be looser.
-Going back to the sock knitting pattern example, using a smaller needle and hence creating a tighter fabric can be a good thing because a firm fabric tends to last longer.
+Let’s go back to the sock knitting pattern example.
+Using a smaller needle and hence creating a tighter fabric can be a good thing.
+Firm fabric tends to last longer.
 When knitting a cardigan, however, this might not be so favorable.

 #2 Changing the Pattern Size